hasgeek/events/_reactfoo_events/2018-delhi-graphql.md

   byline: Freelance react developer.
 Blockchain enthusiast.
   bio: |
     Kiran Abburi is a freelance developer with 6+ years of experience in web development.
 He primarily works on reactjs, nodejs and GraphQL projects.
 He is also an organizer of the Reactjs Bangalore meetup group.

+sponsor:
+  blurb: |
+    Sponsor for developer evangelism, community outreach, sales and hiring.

+    Write to us for the sponsorship deck or for customized options at [info@hasgeek.com](mailto:info@hasgeek.com)
+  sponsors:
+  - title: "Venue Partner"
+    size: "l"
+    sponsors:
+    - wingify

 overview:
   left_content: |